top of page

 This act was John Wycliffe's belated punishment for printing the English translation of the Bible.

-The incident shows how the Catholic Church sought to maintain control over its teachings and influence among parishioners.
+The incident shows how the Catholic Church sought to maintain control over its teachings and influence among parishioners and their passion to publicly "get even" for those that went against them.

 John Wycliffe was an English theologian.